LPFMRadio.com - Low Power FM

 make an informed decision as to whether to apply for one of these new

 licenses.
-Then, if you get one, we will help you in determining how to go about getting it
+Then, if you are able to obtain one, we will help you in determining how to go about

 operate it properly and within the FCC rules and regulations.